brandon-hamilton/creative-resources/docs/README.md

 ### If you're new to GitHub

-Click on the individual `.md` files above for details on that topic.
+View the source code here: <https://github.com/brandon-hamilton/creative-resources>

-On mobile, you'll need to click `View code` first to see the `.md` files.
+This is a static site built from those files.
+Navigate topics using the list on the left, or on mobile use the menu icon on the top left to view the list of topics.

 ---

 ### Download An Offline Copy

-Click the `[Code v]` button at the top of the repo and choose [Download ZIP](https://github.com/brandon-hamilton/creative-resources/archive/refs/heads/main.zip).
+Click the `[Code v]` button at [the top of the project page](https://github.com/brandon-hamilton/creative-resources) or download it directly from here: [Download ZIP](https://github.com/brandon-hamilton/creative-resources/archive/refs/heads/main.zip).

 ---